 Finally, we are committed to recruiting the most qualified, talented, and diverse people.
 We strive to create a diverse, equitable, and inclusive workplace where a wide range of perspectives and experiences are represented, valued, and empowered to thrive.
-While our current workforce reflects a broad range of backgrounds and experiences, we continue to focus on building an even more diverse workforce.
+Over one-third of our workforce is represented by minority populations, while nearly one third of our senior management team consists of women.
+While our current workforce reflects a broad range of backgrounds and experiences, we continue to focus our recruiting on building an even more diverse workforce.